-Along with the main trial courts, South Dakota has split out divisions called "problem-solving courts" to address things like drug and alcohol addiction and veterans’ issues.
+Along with the main trial courts, this state has split out divisions called "problem-solving courts" to address things like drug and alcohol addiction and veterans’ issues.

-Although they use a simplified justice system, South Dakota has an extensive judicial branch website with resources for the public, litigants, attorneys, and the internal court staff.
+Although they use a simplified justice system, SD has an extensive judicial branch website with resources for the public, litigants, attorneys, and the internal court staff.

 Many court records in South Dakota will be available online and in person at the courthouses.
 Patrons can contact the Court Clerk to obtain copies of most files.
 However, confidential and sealed records will not be available, and this may include juvenile and adoption records.
 They have all criminal court records online from 1989 until the present.
 For civil cases, they go back to 2003.
 The federal government prohibits the inclusion of personal identifiers and other private information from being included in public court records.
 Therefore, things like home addresses, bank information, social security numbers, tax IDs, children's names, and other types of information will be redacted from the files before they are made public.